 Hudson River Park, the longest waterfront park in the United States, has transformed four miles of decaying piers and parking lots along Manhattan's West side into a beloved, urban recreational paradise.
 Attracting 17 million visits each year, the Park offers a myriad of recreational and educational activities for local residents and visitors alike, and plays a critical role in protecting the Hudson River environment itself.
+In June of 2018, Hudson River Park celebrated it's 20th Anniversary!

 In its brief history, Hudson River Park has also served as an important catalyst for economic development and job creation.
 Over the past decade, it has attracted $3 billion in new construction at 94 new buildings in adjacent neighborhoods.
 The inspiration for numerous waterfront parks, city- and nation-wide, Hudson River Park represents the next great era in the history of urban parks -- the birth of the waterfront park.